Discrete triangulated categories

-\begin{description} \item[$\kk\Gamma_{\!\scalebox{0.6}{\text{ADE}}}$, $\kk A_\infty$ --- quiver algebras] By listing finite-dimensional algebras, we mean their bounded derived categories. $\Gamma_{\!\text{ADE}}$ stands for an ADE quiver, so that the corresponding algebra is hereditary and representation-finite.
-The maximal hom bound of $6$ achieved in type $E_8$.
-Next, $A_\infty$ stands for the (one-sided) infinite, zigzag oriented quiver of type $A$.
-This example is interesting because $\Db(\kk A_\infty)$ is hom bounded, but has infinite hearts; note it does not have a classical generator. \item[DDC, $\text{DDC}^c$ --- derived-discrete algebras] DDC is a shorthand for $\LLambda$, the derived-discrete algebra with $r$ consecutive relations in an $n$-cycle and a tail of length $m$; see \hyref{Section}{sec:DDA}.
-We assume $r<n$, so that AR triangles, or equivalently, a Serre functor, exist.
-Note that $\Db(\Lambda(n,n,m)$ has no bounded co-t-structures.
+$\Gamma_{\!\text{ADE}}$ stands for an ADE quiver, so that the corresponding algebra is hereditary and representation-finite.
+The maximal hom bound of $6$ is achieved in type $E_8$.

+$A_\infty$ stands for the (one-sided) infinite, zigzag oriented quiver of type $A$.
+This example is interesting because $\Db(\kk A_\infty)$ is hom bounded, but has infinite hearts; note it does not have a classical generator. \item[DDC, $\text{DDC}^c$ --- derived-discrete algebras] DDC is a shorthand for $\Db(\LLambda)$, the derived-discrete category for the algebra with $r$ consecutive relations in an $n$-cycle and a tail of length $m$; see \hyref{Section}{sec:DDA}.
+We assume $r<n$, so that AR triangles (i.e.\ a Serre functor) exist.
+Note that $\Db(\Lambda(n,n,m))$ has no bounded co-t-structures.